-(i) Full-time Course Fee (more than 15 hours' attend- ance per week) £48 per term (ii) Part-time Course Fee (over 4 hours' and up to 15 hours' attendance per week) £24 per term (iii) Part-time Course Fee (4 hours' or less attendance per week) £12 per term
+Full-time Course ance per week) £48 per term Part-time Course hours' attendance Fee (over 4 he ours' and up to 15

+(iii) Part-time Course Fee (4 hours' or less attendance per week) £12 per term

 ^{}The fees quoted may be amended by Council without notice.
 Intending applicants should therefore refer to the current University Calendar before submitting their application for registration.